Ibrahim778/VitaFTPI-Core/README.md

 1. Team Molecule for Henkaku
 1. @CTPEJIOK22 for giving me the idea on discord
 1. @asdronin on discord for making the server
-1. @iDevOnAParkingLot on Discord for inviting me to the server
+1. @iDevOnAParkingLot on Discord for the new layout.
 1. Sony for the console.
 1. Everyone who contributed to VitaSDK.
 1. Anyone else who helped out on the discord servers.